 Is there something different that we can do?

-These were the thoughts I had when making the decision to return to school to complete an MA in Gerontology at Simon Fraser University.
+These were the thoughts I had when making the decision to return to school to complete an MA in Gerontology at Simon Fraser University and then a PhD at the University of British Columbia.

 Evolutionary theory suggests we are hard wired to help.
 We look out for one another—because like animals, to be separated from the herd is dangerous.
 Anger can be self preservation, a reaction to fear.